-During water absorption, a plant takes up the water from the root system via xylem.
+During water absorption, plants take up water from the root system via the xylem.
 In contrast, transpiration in plant expels excessive water from the leaf surface or stems into the atmosphere via specialized parts.
-Stomata, lenticels are the specialized parts of the plant that allow the flow of transpiration or water loss.
+Stomata and lenticels are the specialized parts of a plant that allow the flow of transpiration or water loss.

 Content: Transpiration in Plants

 Transpiration in plants refers to the natural process in which a plant releases excessive water into the atmosphere as water vapours like a human body does.
 A human releases its excessive water through sweating, whereas transpiration is the term used in the case of plants.